Dragon1 Open Standard: Architecture Principles

 Selecting Architecture Principles

-In fact, you do not select principles, but you select concepts as an architect.
+You do not select principles, but you select concepts as an architect.
 The concepts you make part of an architecture.
 And by doing so, the concepts' principle is made part of an architecture.

-And you don't go creating your own principles.
+And you don't go creating your principles.
 You make sure you have literature that describes the theoretical foundation and the successful practical application of a concept and the detail of its principle.

 Formulating Architecture Principles